 Uninvoiced column, click the amount for the customer you are invoicing.

-Brilliant searches for Consolidated Holdings, then clicks the uninvoiced balance:
+Sample searches for ACME Distributing, then clicks the uninvoiced balance:

 Select the items you want to bill to the customer, then click New Sales Invoice.